nmdarksky/nmdarksky.github.io/legislation/nspa_revisions.md

 **We already have the Night Sky Protection Act that requires shielding.
 Why do we need a revision?**

-Shielding that prevents light from directly going skywards is literally only half the problem.
 Artificial light at night below horizontal can still cause glare and light trespass, not addressed in the 1999 law.
 Glare interferes with human safety and night vision, light trespass is a nuisance.
-The revision restricts light to be directed within 80 degrees of straight down (nadir) instead of 90.
+SB34 restricts light to be directed within 80 degrees of straight down (nadir) instead of 90.

 Furthermore, the original NSPA allowed for unshielded lighting for low wattage lights, but since the technology has changed to LEDs, low wattage now can still be very bright!
-Lumens is the appropriate unit to specify brightness, so we have incorporated that and been more specific about what is allowed.
+Lumens is the appropriate unit to specify brightness, so SB34 incorporates that and been more specific about what is allowed.

-Finally, it is now recognized that responsible lighting can be as safe as lighting that allows light up into the sky where it is not needed, so we are proposing to remove exceptions that were previously included because of safety concerns.
+Finally, it is now recognized that responsible lighting can be as safe as lighting that allows light up into the sky where it is not needed, so SB34 proposes to remove exceptions that were previously included because of safety concerns.

 **Will anyone be required to change existing lighting at any time?**

 No. Only new lighting is subject to the revised NSPA.
-We hope that people will choose to replace existing lighting because it makes sense to do so from the perspective of cost and better lighting, but we do not require it.
+We hope that people will choose to replace existing lighting because it makes sense to do so from the perspective of cost and better lighting, but SB34 does not require it.

 **If existing lighting is not required to change, how are we improving anything?**